Battle Beyond the Stars: Plot

-The farming world Akir is threatened by the tyrannical warlord Sador, who rules the sinister Malmori Empire and, his body parts deteriorating, is capturing and appropriating them from others.
-Sador's huge Hammerhead mounts a "Stellar Converter", a weapon that turns planets into small stars.
-He demands that the peaceful Akira submit to him when he returns in "seven risings".
-Zed, last of the famous Akira Corsairs, is old.
-He suggests they hire mercenaries to protect them.
+Farm world Akir is threatened by the tyrannical warlord Sador, ruler of the Malmori Empire.
+Sador's body parts are deteriorating and he lives only by stealing organs from others.
+Sador demands that the peaceful Akira submit to him when he returns in "seven risings".
+Zed, last of the famous Akira Corsairs, suggests they hire mercenaries to protect them.
 Since Akir lacks valuable resources, its people can offer only food and shelter in payment.
 Unable to go in person, Zed offers his ship.
-The ship is fast and well-armed, but, despite its AI navigation/tactical computer Nell, cannot defeat Sador alone.
-Shad, a young man who has piloted the ship and is well known to Nell, volunteers.
+Shad, a young man who has piloted the ship and is well known to its AI Nell, volunteers.

-Seeking weapons, Shad goes to the space station of Doctor Hephaestus, an old friend of Zed.
+Shad goes to the space station of Doctor Hephaestus, an old friend of Zed.
 The station is populated mostly by androids, except for two humans: Hephaestus, whose numerous life support-systems have turned him into a cyborg, and his beautiful daughter Nanelia, who looks after him and the androids.
 The doctor wants Shad to mate with his daughter, by force if necessary.
-Shad cannot bring himself to abandon his people; he persuades Nanelia to help him escape.
-She follows in her own ship; although she has no weapons, her highly advanced computer systems might be useful.
+Shad persuades Nanelia to help him escape.
+She follows in her own ship; although it has no weapons, her highly advanced computer systems might be useful.
 The two split up to look for more mercenaries.

 Shad encounters Cowboy, a freighter-pilot from Earth who is ambushed by Space Jackers while delivering a shipment of laser-handguns to the planet Umateal.
-Shad fights off the Jackers, thus saving Cowboy's life twice over; they arrive at Umateal just in time to watch Sador destroy the planet with his Stellar Converter.
+Shad saves Cowboy from the Jackers.
+They arrive at Umateal too late to stop the destruction of the planet by Sador's flagship, the Hammerhead, which is equipped with a Stellar Converter.
 Lacking the fuel to carry his weapons back home, Cowboy offers them to Akir instead.
-Shad talks Cowboy into sharing his gunslinging experience with the Akira.
+Shad talks Cowboy into sharing his gunslinging experience with the Akira as well.

-Later, Shad meets a set of five alien clones who share a group consciousness named Nestor.
+Shad meets a set of five alien clones who share a group consciousness named Nestor.
 They admit their life is incredibly dull, since their whole race shares one mind.
 In order to be entertained, they have sent five members to join Shad's cause.
-Nestor does not require payment, saying they are completely self-sufficient.
+Nestor do not require payment, saying they are completely self-sufficient.
 Next, Shad recruits Gelt, a wealthy assassin who cannot show himself on any civilized planet for fear of retribution.
 Gelt offers his services in return for being allowed to live peacefully among the Akira.
-Gelt's ship is highly maneuverable and well-armed.
-On his way back to Akir, Shad is approached by Saint-Exmin of the Valkyrie warriors.
+On his way back to Akir, Shad is approached by Saint-Exmin of the Valkyrie.
 She is a headstrong woman looking to prove herself in battle.
-She pilots a small, but extremely fast ship with enhanced firepower.
+She pilots the Dart, a small but extremely fast ship with enhanced firepower.
 Shad finds her annoying and wishes she would go away, but she tags along.